nmolivo/dataquest_eng/1_production_databases/README.md

 ### User and Database Management (<a href="https://github.com/nmolivo/dataquest_eng/blob/master/1_production_databases/05_db_mgmt.ipynb">05_db_mgmt</a>):
 ------
+Topics covered in this mission are:
+* Creating Users with passowords and permissions<Br>
+ `CREATE USER user_name WITH PASSWORD 'user_password' NOSUPERUSER`
+* Create user groups with different permissions<br>
+`CREATE GROUP group_name NOLOGIN`
+* Revoking permissions from users and groups; the code below applies to groups.
+`REVOKE ALL ON table_name FROM group_name`
+* Granting permissions to users and groups; the code below applies to groups.
+`GRANT SELECT ON table_name TO group_name`
+* Assigning group permissions to users.
+`GRANT group_name TO user_name`

 If you've been following along, you may need to delete users in order to keep your db clean and practice these exercises.
 To drop users, I use the following SQL commands, thanks to <a href = "https://stackoverflow.com/questions/3023583/postgresql-how-to-quickly-drop-a-user-with-existing-privileges">this StackOverflow question:</a><br><Br>
 You'll want to reassign any privleges old_user had and drop any privleges before you can remove old_user without encountering an error:<br>
  `REASSIGN OWNED BY old_user TO user;`<br>